UniversalDevicesInc-PG3/udi-poly-notification/POLYGLOT_CONFIG.md

 ## Custom Configuration Parameters

+### acknowledge
-- <a href="https://github.com/UniversalDevicesInc-PG3/udi-poly-notification/blob/master/ACKNOWLEDGE.md" target="_blank">Acknowledge</a>: Before using you must follow the link and follow do as instructed.
+<a href="https://github.com/UniversalDevicesInc-PG3/udi-poly-notification/blob/master/ACKNOWLEDGE.md" target="_blank">Acknowledge</a>: Before using you must follow the link and follow do as instructed.

-- portal_api_key: This is the key for sending messages to the UD Portal to create the special <a href="https://github.com/UniversalDevicesInc-PG3/udi-poly-notification/blob/master/README.md#ud-mobile" target="_blank">UD Mobile node</a>.
+### rest_port
-- rest_port: Default setting of 8199 is almost always ok, however if this port is used by something else it must be changed.
+Default setting of 8199 is almost always ok, however if this port is used by something else it must be changed.
 If you are not using the REST interface, then no need to worry about it.
 In the future this will default to 0 to turn off this feature since it's not really needed anymore.

+### portal\_api\_key

+This is the key for sending messages to the UD Portal to create the special <a href="https://github.com/UniversalDevicesInc-PG3/udi-poly-notification/blob/master/README.md#ud-mobile" target="_blank">UD Mobile node</a>.

+The API key can be obtained in UD Mobile -> Notification Tab -> Settings (Gear Icon).
+However UDM can configure the Node Server with this parameter automatically if you click "Notifications" on the Home Tab.

 ## Messages